ukijs/uki/docs/developing.md

 - Support non-absolute resource paths; can probably use new es2020 import.meta?

 # Documentation TODOs:
-- implement a full force-directed example
 - create / generate API jsdocs
+- Document raw vs url in resources

 # Releasing a new version
 A list of reminders to make sure I don't forget any steps: